Enjoy Dresden in its Christmas livery

 - Day 1: Saturday 23 December

-- We fly from Heathrow to Berlin and on arrival transfer by coach to Dresden and check into our hotel, the 5* Kempinski Taschenberg Palace.
-Later that evening there will be a group dinner at a local restaurant.
+- We fly from Heathrow to Prague and on arrival transfer by coach to Dresden and check into our hotel, the 5*Gewandhaus.
+Later that evening there will be a group dinner in a local restaurant.
 Wine, water and coffee are included with all group meals.

 - Day 2: Sunday 24 December

 - The centre of Dresden offers a remarkable overview of the city’s history.
 It is full of fine historic buildings, many destroyed during World War II and left derelict for much of the communist period.
 These have now almost all been fully restored and offer us once again a city which its creators, Augustus the Strong and his son, Frederick-Augustus II, would recognise.
 We spend the morning exploring this Altstadt (wonderfully decorated for Christmas) on foot, to include the Altmakt and several important churches such as the famed Hofkirche and Frauenkirche.
 You will also have free time to enjoy the famous Christmas Market.
 Lunch is not included today and we shall have our Christmas Eve Dinner in our hotel.